 - Wash and cut two heads of broccoli.
 Leave a little stem on and cut off near the branches so the broccoli starts to fall into smaller sections (called broccoli florets).

-- To the bowl add broccoli, cheese, and crumbled bacon.
-Stir to mix well.
+- To the bowl, add broccoli, cheese, and crumbled bacon.
+Mix well.

 For Maximum Flavor, Refrigerate Overnight

-You can enjoy this broccoli bacon salad right away, but you'd really miss out on the magic that happens when you give this mixture time to marinade.
-To really bring out the flavor this dish has to offer, prepare it early in the morning for evening dinner, or make it in the evening and refrigerate overnight.
-Either way, store in the fridge until ready to serve.
+You can enjoy this broccoli-bacon salad right away, but you'd really miss out on the magic that happens when you give this mixture time to marinade.
+To really bring out the flavor this dish has to offer, prepare it early in the morning for an evening dinner, or make it in the evening and refrigerate it overnight.
+Either way, store it in the fridge until ready to serve.

 Don't Be Afraid to Add Your Favorites!